containers/containertoolbx.org/goals.md

   - Toolbx is just as secure as classical package based OSes.

 - Supporting multiple container runtimes.
 Toolbx will exclusively use Podman unless it unlocks significant development and troubleshooting use cases.
-It will take significant resources to drive changes and test across Docker, Podman, etc..
+It will take significant resources to drive changes and test across Docker, Podman, etc.

 - Using every single OCI image out there.
 It's always possible to use `podman run`.